brkarcher/brkarcher.github.io/shadow.md

 ---

-The letter from the High King was the only item on the agenda for a series of full sessions of the College's voting body.
-Every Apostle of the third degree or higher, wearing the blue stole of duty, filed in to the Hall of the League for the first session on a cold afternoon just two days before the beginning of the Feast of the Solstice.
+The letter from the high king was the only item on the agenda for a series of full sessions of the College's voting body.
+Every apostle of the third degree or higher, wearing the blue stole of duty, filed in to the Hall of the League for the first session on a cold afternoon just two days before the beginning of the Feast of the Solstice.

 Chancellor Pellwyn stood at the lectern on the floor between the two galleries of seated apostles.
 Nasira watched from over her left shoulder, observing the gathered people.
 They were energetic and nervous.
 Some sat fidgeting in the pews and others chatted animatedly with their colleagues right up until the bang of Pellwyn's gavel.

-Every set of eyes snapped down to the floor, and the Chancellor called the College of Apostles into session.
+Every set of eyes snapped down to the floor, and the chancellor called the College of Apostles into session.
 Nasira felt seen, even in her customary state of invisibility.
 Every soul in that room knew she would be there, after all.

 She began by listening to the progress of the proposals and the debate.
 An enthusiastic faction began by calling for the College to repudiate the conquest of naked personal ambition as unbefitting a moral ruler.
-The College at large seemed to accept the barb in the spirit of vigorous debate, at first, but after a few volleys back and forth, the arguing Apostles began to draw battle lines and sharpen tongues.
+The College at large seemed to accept the barb in the spirit of vigorous debate, at first, but after a few volleys back and forth, the arguing apostles began to draw battle lines and sharpen tongues.
 As the sarcasm hardened into insult, Nasira began to lean forward onto the balls of her feet.

 The particulars of the conversation fell away into the background as she searched the crowd.
 She had never seen tensions so high in the Hall of the League.
 The College had never considered so inherently contentious a motion, but that was no reason to ignore the instinct and experience that told Nasira to note the animosity.
 Everywhere she looked, the nervous anxiety had been sanded away to something raw and red.

-The Chancellor called for order and reprimanded a junior apostle, who sat down huffing.
+The chancellor called for order and reprimanded a junior apostle, who sat down huffing.
 It wasn't the most serious accusation that had been hurled and everyone knew it, but it fell out of decorum in an obvious way and had provided Pellwyn with the opening.
 Nasira started scanning faces.
 Senior members looked glum, pained, and determined.
 But the junior members, almost every one, were livid.

 Almost.

 One junior member sitting in the gallery on the upper left-hand side was nearly trembling.
 He was a small man, almost swallowed in his robes, with a full head of hair not yet lost to baldness.
 He didn't look angry or combative.
 He did look nervous.
 His eyes darted to the door.
 To the floor... here, there.
 Around the galleries, especially at the front row on the right-hand side of the Hall.

-At the Chancellor.
+At the chancellor.

 Nasira threw back her hood and drew her sword.
 None would know, unless Pellwyn were listening for the whisper of steel coming free, which she would not be.
 Nasira thrust her soul through her mind and opened it to the reality of the world.

 Nasira, now, employed one of the most difficult types of seeing Ae had taught here: to see into hearts.
 In the Hall of the League, there was erudition and passion, thought and deliberation on display.
-Each Apostle she saw, shaded with their hopes or their fears, stained by their secrets or imbued with potential, textured and bright like an oil painting in colors vivid beyond imagining.
+Each apostle she saw, shaded with their hopes or their fears, stained by their secrets or imbued with potential, textured and bright like an oil painting in colors vivid beyond imagining.

 The small man in the overlarge robes was a knot of fire and light.
 Hope and self-doubt swirled within a pall of resolve.
 It didn't look right.
 It didn't have the look of a man contemplating violence.